 The goal for every child is a legally permanent home that gives a child a sense of safety, security and the opportunity to form healthy attachments to adults and a sense of belonging in a family.
 The office receives assistance from and collaborates with the court and legal networks, advocacy groups, home care providers, and other agencies to achieve these ends.

-Schenectady County Children with Special Needs program provides services in three areas; Early Intervention, Preschool Special Education and Children with Special Health Care Needs.
+Schenectady County Children with Special Needs program provides services to children birth to age five through the Early Intervention Program and Preschool Special Education.

 The Office of Community Services plans, oversees and coordinates services for individuals and families with mental illness, substance abuse disorders and developmental disabilities who reside in Schenectady County.
 It is our mission to ensure that persons with mental illness, substance and alcohol problems and developmental disabilities are provided a full range of services that promote stabilization, rehabilitation and recovery for the purpose of enhancing or improving their lives.